 There is one exception: If you see suckers growing from the root stalk (they will have different shaped leaves than the rest of the plant), you do want to remove those.
-Most Japanese Maples are grafted.
-If you let the suckers grow, they will probably end up taking over the whole plant.
+Many Japanese Maples are grafted.
+If you let the suckers grow, they will end up taking over the whole plant.

-Prune Established Maples In The Summer
+2 | Prune established plants In The Summer

 Maple sap runs in the winter, so pruning at that time can cause the wound to ooze sap, which weakens the tree.

 The best time to prune them is in July and August.

-They Like A Lot Of Mulch
+3 | They Like A Lot Of Mulch

 Japanese Maples have a shallow root system, so it gets overheated easily.

 Just keep it away from the trunk of the tree to prevent it from rotting.

-Japanese Maples Don’t Need Too Much Fertilizer
+4 | Japanese Maples Don’t Need Too Much Fertilizer

 Too much can actually weaken the plant, cause the stems to die back and invite disease.

-However, mine do really well without any fertilizer at all…the thick layer of mulch decomposes into the soil and provides enough organic material to keep the plants healthy.
+However, mine do really well without any fertilizer at all.
+The thick layer of mulch decomposes into the soil and provides enough organic material to keep the plants healthy.

 But if you can’t give them that, they will generally do better with more shade than more sun (especially if you have really hot summers like we do in South Carolina).

 Too much sun will cause the leaves to burn and can cause the roots to get too hot.

 But if you have a Japanese Maple that has red, purple or variegated leaf colors, you will see more of that color if the tree has a little more sun.

 You can see this easily in established trees (like the one in the picture), where the leaves on the top (that are exposed to more sun) are red, while the ones underneath are green.

 Because they are slow growing, a lot of Japanese Maples do quite well in containers.

 For the best success, try to use a planter that is no more than twice the width of the rootball.

-It’s actually pretty amazing how many different colors you can find in Japanese Maple leaves…pretty much all of them except blue.
+It’s actually pretty amazing how many different colors you can find in Japanese Maple leaves.
+Pretty much all of them except blue.

-The variety in the picture above starts out with white leaves that turn to pink and then red before going green.
+The variety in the picture above (Acer Palamtum ‘Toyama Nishiki’) starts out with white leaves that turn to pink and then red before going green.

-In the summer, the shape of the leaves and the tree is a focal point in the garden.
+In the summer, the shape of the leaves and the gracefulness of the tree is a focal point in the garden.